Dr Deborah Wise

 School of Creative Industries

-Prior to commencing in her current role, Deborah was the National Public Relations Officer for Australia’s largest community service organisation, and she has an impressive track record in delivering high level public relations outcomes in Australia and internationally.
-Her career move to a full-time position in academia in early 2016 was driven by her passion to pursue research which contributes to understanding complex social issues.
+Prior to commencing in her current role at UoN in mid-2016, Deborah was the National Public Relations Officer for Australia’s largest community service organisation, and she has an impressive track record in delivering high level public relations outcomes in Australia and internationally.
+Her career move to a full-time position in academia was driven by her passion to pursue research which contributes to understanding complex social issues.

 - Doctor of Philosophy, University of Newcastle